Vikas Gupta Lashes Out At Hina’s Fan Who Attributed Karan Patel’s Wife’s Miscarriage To His KARMA!

 Karan Patel’s Wife Ankita Bhargava Suffered Miscarriage

-A few days ago, Karan Patel's wife suffered miscarriage.
-The couple's spokesperson released a statement saying the couple need time to deal with the unfortunate incident!
+A few days ago, Karan Patel's wife had suffered a miscarriage.
+The couple's spokesperson released a statement saying the couple needed time to deal with the unfortunate incident!

 Hina’s Fan’s Insensitive Comment

-Recently, one of the Twitter users, crossed all limits as she made cheap and painful comment against Karan and his wife Ankita.
+Recently, one of the Twitter users, crossed all limits as she made a cheap and painful comment against Karan and his wife Ankita.
 The fan attributed Karan Patel's wife's miscarriage to his karma, and asked him to apologise to Hina and her family publicly for humiliating her on media platforms!

 Hina’s Fan Attributes Karan Patel’s Wife’s Miscarriage To His Karma!